Pretty Pretty: Piano Girl vs. Trump

 “Why?”
 I say.
 “Not much happening here tonight, unless you’re waiting for the live sex show that’s about to start over at table thirteen.
 Those two need to get a room.”

 “Mr. Trump is coming in,” says the F&B guy.
-“Stay at the piano and look pretty.”
+“Stay at the piano and look pretty.

 I do not blink or take offense.
 Look pretty.
 Sure.
 I tuck in my bra strap, fluff my hair, and play.
-This is the eighties and this is what female employees do when Mr. Trump shows up.
+This is the eighties, and this is what female employees do when Mr. Trump shows up.
 We primp and prepare and pray we pass the pretty-pretty test.

-It occurs to me that the name of the lounge—TRUMPets—makes us seem like Donald’s version of Playboy Bunnies or Penthouse Pets.
+It finally occurs to me that the name of the lounge—TRUMPets—makes us seem like Donald’s version of Playboy Bunnies or Penthouse Pets.
 Some marketing genius came up with this.
 Nice.

-A few years later, long after I have left the Hyatt (I was replaced by a piano-playing waitress who was having an affair with the GM) and moved to another Manhattan hotel, I run into Trump again.
-I have just flown into Atlantic City on Trump’s private helicopter with Allan, my wealthy compulsive-gambler boyfriend.
 We dine in an upscale gourmet restaurant in one of the Trump casino-hotels.
 Allan, who has turned the peculiar shade of gray common to gamblers itching to get back to the blackjack table, seems uncomfortable when Donald comes to our table to greet us.
-Trump loves guys like Allan—they show up in his casino, and lose more money in a night than I earn in a year.
+Trump loves guys like Allan—they show up in his casino and lose more money in a night than I earn in a year.

 I am twenty-three years younger than Allan.
 Donald looks me over and gives Allan the “thumbs up” sign.
 We all laugh.
 It’s the eighties.
 I play the trophy bimbo-girlfriend role with style even though I know it’s not who I am.
 It’s shameful.